cennznet/api.js/docs/METHODS_EVENTS.md

 ## Events

 Events are emitted for certain operations on the runtime.
-The following sections describe the events that are part of the default Substrate runtime.
+The following sections describe the events that are part of the default CENNZNet runtime.
 - **[attestation](#attestation)**

 - **[cennzxSpot](#cennzxSpot)**